DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 **2. Sample an action and obtain a reward:** For each input in our batch, choose an action by taking a single multinomial sample from our policy distribution.
 Then, obtain a reward for the chosen action, in this case by comparing with the known target label.
 This is all wrapped in a `T.no_grad()`, demonstrating that there is no gradient flow here.

 **3. Use the policy gradient equation to apply gradients:** Equation \eqref{eqn:baseline} shows that the reward gradient of the log-probabilities for the selected action is $R(\tilde{a}) - V$.
-It's important to **remember to negate this**, since deep learning frameworks like PyTorch minimize loss gradients instead of maximizing reward gradients.
-This is the gradient for the selected action; muliplying by a one-hot vector (or equivalently using `T.scatter`) turns it into a dense gradient vector ready for backpropagation.
+It's important to **remember to negate this**, since deep learning frameworks like PyTorch minimise loss gradients instead of maximising reward gradients.
+This is the gradient for the selected action; multiplying by a one-hot vector (or equivalently using `T.scatter`) turns it into a dense gradient vector ready for backpropagation.

 PyTorch makes it very easy to backpropagate from a custom output gradient: just pass the gradient tensor into `backward()`.
 In this case, we also specify `retain_graph=True` because step 4 will call `backward()` again.

-**4. Train the baseline and add policy regularization:** The baseline function can be trained at the same time as the policy.
+**4. Train the baseline and add policy regularisation:** The baseline function can be trained at the same time as the policy.
 The baseline function is trained using regular supervised learning.
 In this case since the reward is binary, binary cross entropy loss the obvious choice.
-At the same time, add policy regularization by subtracting the policy's entropy.
+At the same time, add policy regularisation by subtracting the policy's entropy.

 ## What does it do?

 Let's walk through policy gradients with an example.
-To simplify things we'll just look at the policy gradients themselves, omitting baseline value and entropy regularizer gradients.
+To simplify things we'll just look at the policy gradients themselves, omitting baseline value and entropy regulariser gradients.

 When we run our network, we get the baseline value `0.175` and these policy probabilities: